 Prefer a paper version?
 Explore our roundup on the best calendar 2021.

 The best calendar apps lay it all in front of you, whatever device you're using, and sends you reminders just in case you forgot to look.
 And that can mean the difference between a lost client and a retained one; a new job or a missed opportunity.
 For this reason, pretty much every device these days comes with a calendar app that covers all the basics.
 These include allowing you to create and edit events easily, view all your entries in day, week and month views, and set up reminders to make sure you never miss an appointment.

 But while these standard calendar apps are competent, some of us need a little more fine control, or something a bit more specialised, and so a number of rival third-party apps have sprung up to fill the gap.
-In this post, we've picked six of the best calendar apps around (be sure to check out our round up of the best iPad apps for designers too).
+In this post, we've picked six of the best calendar apps around (be sure to check out our round up of the best iPad apps and the best Apple Watch apps for designers too).
 The start of a new year is the perfect time to start forming good habits, so why not download one of these great calendar apps today, and start getting your life and work nicely organised for the next 12 months ahead?